angela-d/brain-dump/sysadmin/fortinet-vpn-linux.md

 angela    ALL=(ALL) NOPASSWD: /usr/bin/openfortigui
 ```

-Now Find OpenFortiGui in your application menu and click it, auto launch as sudo with zero additional steps.
+Find OpenFortiGui in your application menu and click it, it'll auto launch as sudo with zero additional steps.

 ### Worth noting
+- If you enable the sudo launch *after* you have connections configured as a normal user, you might jag up your connections, as the AES key that encrypts the passwords will be registered to another user.
+If you can't log back onto them, delete the connections and re-add them.

-If you have a chattr lock on /etc/resolv.conf, this application will not load the VPN's DNS resolvers.
+- If you have a chattr lock on /etc/resolv.conf, this application will not load the VPN's DNS resolvers.
 ```bash
 chattr -i /etc/resolv.conf
 ```